gene-git/iwinfo/README.rst

 New / Interesting
 ==================

+**4.8.0**

+* New verbose option *-v* reports all frequencies supported by each phy

+  This will also mark any disabled channels (restricted by reg domain).
+  It will show if a channel is connect only using *no initiate radio*). i.e. any no initiate phy cannot be run as an Access Point.
+  DFS channels may display *radar detected*

 **4.7.0**

 * Bug fix: Scan occasionally gets device busy which is handled by a couple of retries.